ZaneBartlett1/personalWebsite/src/content/work/NotebooksBudget/blog.md

 * Then there is "Periodic Check-in" that works when once you've set up a budget in the "budget_plans.yml" file.
 This gives a lot of good information based on the salary you set in the init cell.

 ## Some Notes
-* I have the most essential and useful functions broken out into a section in the notebook called "Meaningful Function Definitions", each in there own cell with a ?, so if you need to look at what it does, just run the cell.
+* I have the most essential and useful functions broken out into a section in the notebook called "Meaningful Function Definitions", each in their own cell with a ?, so if you need to look at what it does, just run the cell.
 You can run it with two ?? to get the source function if you need.
 * This app will be most comfortable for extending if you're familiar with Regex, SQLAlchemy, Pandas, Jupyterlab, dictionaries, and Plotly.
-Otherwise doing the basics should still work, but trying to do more than that might hit a wall pretty quickly.
+Otherwise, doing the basics should still work, but trying to do more than that might hit a wall pretty quickly.
 * I do intend to use this as my budgeting application so hopefully this will continue to be developed!
 * This *does not* work well for tracking across multiple accounts.
 Again, the idea is to track a budget over the course of a month or quarter, not how that saved across multiple accounts and how those accounts are growing.
 If this is too simple, consider checking out GNUCash!
 * I used the [black formatter](https://pypi.org/project/black/)